Genentech/battery/README.md

 </div>

-## R6Class based component architecture framework for Shiny apps
+## R6Class-based component architecture framework for Shiny apps

 The component's design is based on AngularJS, which can emit events from the root to its children and broadcast events from children to parents.
 It gives better structure to non-trivial Shiny apps